 League Information and Sport Offerings

-In our inaugural year of the athletic program, Northside will be joining the Confederation of New York Schools and Team Sports (CONSAT) league.
+Northside is a member of the Confederation of New York Schools and Team Sports (CONSAT) league.
 Below are the league’s sport offerings, which are subject to change and may be supplemented as we grow as an athletic program.

 Soccer (futsal – indoor soccer)